 Communication from IRCC

-The application form provides an opportunity to give us your email address.
-If you provide your email address, you are authorizing us to use your email address to communicate with you.
-This includes the transmission of personal information on your file or case and all correspondence regarding your Request to Amend Valid Temporary Resident Documents or Information Contained in the Confirmation of Permanent Residence [IMM 1436] (opens in a new tab) .
+The application form allows you to provide your email address.
+If you provide your email address, you are authorizing IRCC to use your email address to communicate with you.
+This includes the transmission of personal information on your file or case and all correspondence regarding your Request to Amend Valid Temporary Resident Documents or Information Contained in the Confirmation of Permanent Residence or Protected Person Document [IMM 1436] (opens in a new tab) to the email address you provided.
+This will reduce delays associated with mailing time if you need to be contacted.
 If you have not indicated an email address, all correspondence will go to the mailing address you provided on your application form.

 Step 1.
 Gather documents